LDS Conference Center

 Temple Square's newest addition came in 2000 when work was completed on the Conference Center of the Church of Jesus Christ of Latter-day Saints.
 It is now believed to be the largest religious and theater auditorium in the world.

 Although the Conference Center is used primarily for religious services, including the Church's annual and semi-annual General Conference in April and October respectively, it was also designed to be used for cultural and artistic shows of all kinds.
 It regularly hosts musical and dance concerts.
 During renovation of the Tabernacle on Temple Square, it is home to the Tabernacle Choir's weekly broadcast of Music and the Spoken Word, to which the public is invited free each Sunday at 9:30 a.m.
-Free organ recitals are offered Monday-Saturday from 12:05 noon to 12:35 p.m. and Sundays from 2:05 p.m. to 2:35 p.m.
+Free organ recitals are offered Monday-Saturday at noon in the Tabernacle; at 2 p.m. in the Conference Center; and on Sundays at 2 p.m. in the Tabernacle.

 Gordon B. Hinckley, former president of the Church of Jesus Christ of Latter-day Saints, recognized the need for a large meeting center as more and more church members sought to attend General Conferences in the cramped and aging Tabernacle.
 He announced the Conference Center during a session of General Conference in 1996, and construction began the next year.
 Hinckley dedicated the building in October 2000, although it had already been in use for six months.
 Today the Conference Center serves well the expanding needs of the fast-growing Church of Jesus Christ of Latter-day Saints and the Salt Lake City region.